 After discussing with Heather what kind of recipe you would probably like to see the most and after some baking tests to create that perrrrfect dessert, this gluten-free and dairy-free coconut cream cake was born.
 I almost called it coconut DREAM cake by the way!

 Gluten-free and dairy-free but still delicious?
 Challenge accepted.

 I find the biggest challenge in gluten-free baking to be creating “spongy” cakes and the biggest challenge with dairy-free icings is achieving the “creamy” texture of butter combined with super unhealthy icing sugar.
 My test bakes resulted in an incredibly spongy cake iced with the creamiest icing you’ve tasted in your life!
 Make this cake for any kind of celebration: birthday, wedding, anniversary, Mother’s day, Father’s day, TGIF…you name it.

-It is the first time I’ve worked with quinoa flour, a flour that will now become a staple in my kitchen.
-All almond flour cakes tend to be quite dense.
-The quinoa flour is what makes this cake spongy and airy.
-It does have a special taste to it so an all quinoa flour cake will probably taste a bit weird, but the mix made the cake’s taste and texture an absolute dream.
-I’m sure you will love it as much as all of the lucky taste testers did.
+It’s the first time I’ve worked with quinoa flour, which will now become a staple in my kitchen.
+Most almond flour cakes tend to be quite dense, but the quinoa flour in this recipe makes it spongy and airy.
+It does have a special taste to it, so an all quinoa flour cake will probably taste a bit weird, but the mix made the cake’s taste and texture an absolute dream.
+I’m sure you’ll love it as much as all of the lucky taste testers did.

 I’ve got to warn you about this recipe though.
 The reason I wanted to call this Coconut Cream Cake coconut DREAM cake is because eating it will result in minds wandering off to white sandy beaches in Mexico, it tastes pretty much like a cold piña colada but in form of a piece of cake.
 Are you drooling yet?